onap/dcaegen2/docs/sections/services/datalake-handler/overview.rst

   - Configure which Topics to monitor, which databases to store the data for each Topic.
   - Pre-configured 3rd Party Tools dashboards and templates.

-This UI tool is used to manage all the Dayalake settings stored in MariaDB.
+This UI tool is used to manage all the Dayalake settings stored in postgres.
 Here is the database schema:

 .. image:: ./dbschema.PNG